phonegap/phonegap-docs/README.md

 When referencing a file, you should reference `path/to/file` instead of `path/to/file.html`.
 Referencing the HTML document will generate the error above.

+# be sure to lint by running npm lint which doesnt work